Board Member Training

 BMDP 101 – So, You’re on the Board of Directors

 A basic course for new board members, this class will explain your legal and moral duties as an elected board member.
-We’ll explain where to find the law, what laws are of particular interest to you and how you comply through holding open meetings and issuing proper notices.
+We’ll explain where to find the law, what laws are of particular interest to you, and how you comply through holding open meetings and issuing proper notices.
 We’ll discuss the hierarchy of governing documents and laws and what you can change through policy and administrative resolutions or rules & regulations.
-We will study the duties of each officer: President, Vice President, Secretary and Treasurer and our course manual will have templates for creating agendas and taking minutes.
-Finally, we’ll talk about your community’s mission statement, vision statement and management plan.
-You’ll learn how to analyze where you are now financially, physically and administratively and where you want to be 3 months, 12 months, 3 years and 5 years from now.
+We will study the duties of each officer: President, Vice President, Secretary, and Treasurer, and our course manual will have templates for creating agendas and taking minutes.
+Finally, we’ll talk about your community’s mission statement, vision statement, and management plan.
+You’ll learn how to analyze where you are now financially, physically, and administratively, and where you want to be 3 months, 12 months, 3 years, and 5 years from now.
 Then, you’ll see how you go about developing a plan to get there.
-This class is offered as an MMI class or as the approved Montgomery County CCOC version when co-presented with an attorney.
+If your association is located in Montgomery County, please note this class does not qualify for the CCOC education.

 BMDP 102 – Developing a Successful Management Plan